 - Check you have adequate insurance cover and familiarise yourself with local traffic laws and practices before driving.

-- Make sure you have adequate fuel for your journey
+- Make sure you have enough petrol.

 - Avoid driving at night, where possible.